 Transforming the Educational Experience

-Improving health outcomes and educating next-generation Tar Heel doctors is our calling and our mission.
+Improving health outcomes and educating the next generation of healthcare providers is our calling and our mission.

 - Give students the freedom to interact closely with mentors and pursue their passions in medicine through enhanced scholarships

 - Grow opportunities for students to care for the rural and underserved, both locally and globally and to pursue life-changing research opportunities

 - Address health outcomes, equity and disparity through student research and initiatives like the Student Health Action Coalition, the oldest student-run, free health clinic in the country

 - Build a pipeline for the future with our nationally recognized Medical Education Development Program

 “Funding from the Ray ’62 and Christine Hayworth Medical Alumni Distinguished Teaching Professorship allowed me to explore my passion and curiosity on how to best prepare future physicians to deliver compassionate and equitable healthcare, while improving the health of diverse populations.
 I am profoundly grateful to continue my career at the University of North Carolina School of Medicine and for the opportunities the Distinguished Teaching Professorship made possible.”

 Senior Associate Dean for Graduate Medical Education, UNC School of Medicine